6 Data-Proven Ways to Increase E-Commerce Customer Loyalty in 2023

 Simply offering a subscription service is not enough, though.
 Once you make the decision to offer a recurring service, you must have the infrastructure in place to support it.

-Your customers will expect flexible billing options and terms as well as control over their subscription.
+Your customers will expect flexible billing options and terms as well as control over their subscriptions.
 Trusted subscription management tools are a must in this situation.
+In fact, we’ve dedicated an entire blog post to the tech stack you’ll need for running a successful recurring revenue business.

 If you find yourself ready to revamp your eCommerce customer loyalty strategy, plan a brainstorming session and answer the following questions.